 (4) Includes the effect of expenditures related to the issuance of bonds pursuant to reforms to the Ley del Instituto de Seguridad y Servicios Sociales de los Trabajadores del Estado (Law of the Institute for Social Security and Social Services of Government Workers, or ISSSTE Law) and the recognition as public sector debt of certain long-term infrastructure-related projects (PIDIREGAS) obligations, as discussed under "Public Finance-Revenues and Expenditures-General" in the 2018 Form 18-K.

-Revenues
+Revenues and Expenditures

-The following table presents the composition of public sector budgetary revenues for the first nine months of 2018 and 2019 in billions of pesos.
+The following table presents the composition of public sector budgetary revenues for the periods indicated in billions of pesos.

 Table No. 16 - Public Sector Budgetary Revenues (In Billions of Pesos)(1)